 - 1. In the Monitor Resource Definitions list, click Next. - In the Monitor Resource Definition dialog box, select the monitor resource type NIC Link Up/Down monitor in the Type box, and enter the monitor resource name miiw1 in the Name box.
 Click Next. - 3.
 Enter the NIC (eth0) to be monitored in the Monitor Target box, and click Next. - 4.
 Configure the monitor settings.
 Do not change the default value.
 Click Next. - 5.
 Specify the recovery target.
 Click Browse. - 6.
 Click ManagementGroup in the tree view and click OK.
-"ManagementGroup" is set in the Recovery Target. - 7.
-Set 1 in the Reactivation Threshold box.
+"ManagementGroup" is set in the Recovery Target. - Set 0 in the Reactivation Threshold box, and set 1 in the Failover Threshold. .
 Click Finish.